| Troops

 The two suspects are B. A. Gamini Herath of

 Metikumbura, Polgahawela and S. P. Tissa of Pothuhera.
+Police investigations have revealed that when the

 teacher Nimal Sisira was away from home to see his